 Mr. Gelfand is a Past Chair of The Florida Bar’s Real Property, Probate and Trust Law Section, the Bar’s largest section with over 10,000 members.
-He served as the Section’s Real Property Division Director and chaired its Legislative Review Committee and Condominium and Planned Development Committee, now leading its long-range strategic planning initiative.
+He served as the Section’s Real Property Division Director and chaired its Legislative Review Committee, and its Condominium and Planned Development Committee, now leading its long-range strategic planning initiative.
 He also chaired the Palm Beach County Bar’s Community Association Law Continuing Legal Education Committee.

 Michael Gelfand is a sought-after community association law commentator, including presentations for the American Bar Association, American Legal Institute, American College of Real Estate Lawyers, The Florida Bar, the University of Miami and the Chautauqua Institute, among others.

 His acclaimed writings include “The Plaza East Trilogy: Not a Nursery Rhyme, but Scary Warfare”, The Florida Bar Journal, analyzing the collision between hurricanes and Florida’s condominium property insurance legislation.
 The Florida Bar has published additional writings including “Alternate Dispute Resolution, Arbitration and Mediation” and “Condominium and Homeowner Association Liens” and many statutory updates.

 Mr. Gelfand’s national recognition includes induction into the College of Community Association Lawyers, and as a Fellow of the renowned American College of Real Estate Lawyers, including serving as Chair of ACREL’s Common Interest Ownership Committee.